 Audit the Fed

-The Federal Reserve (Fed) was created in 1912 to safeguard our financial system, protect consumers, and oversee the regulation of banks.
-Over the last 20 years, however, the Fed has seemed more concerned with protecting its own secrecy and Wall Street over the American public and the nation’s financial well-being.
+The Federal Reserve (Fed) was created in 1912 to safeguard our financial system, protect consumers and oversee the regulation of banks.
+Over the last 20 years, however, the Fed has seemed more concerned with protecting its own secrecy and Wall Street than the American public and the nation’s financial well-being.
 Throughout DeFazio's time in Congress, he has fought for an independent audit of the Fed to ensure transparency, and he was an early cosponsor of Rep. Ron Paul’s Federal Reserve Transparency Act.
 He has cosponsored other bills to rein in the Fed.

 In 2008, Wall Street gambled with our economy, lost big, and then asked taxpayers for a bailout.
 Today, the CEOs in charge of the same banks that nearly destroyed the economy remain on the Fed’s Board of Directors and are charged with regulating their own industry.
 This outrageous conflict of interest jeopardizes the health of our financial system.
-He introduced H.R.
-2304 to eliminate this gross conflict of interest and prohibit banks that receive money from the Fed from stacking these boards with their employees.
+DeFazio introduced H.R.
+2304 to eliminate this gross conflict of interest and prohibit banks that receive money from the Fed from stacking these boards with their own employees.
 He will continue to fight to make the Fed transparent and accountable to the American people.